 The porting time is based on the customer and their current carrier.
 What are your current contractual engagements and what information will need to be validated?
 Additionally, the country and service they are porting to/from is also relevant.
 In Europe, it's often a minimum of 14 business days and can last up to several months.
 You will also need to provide address/id documentation for activation.

 How to Structure Your VoIP Phone System

 As mentioned before, part of what makes VoIP such a desirable option for small businesses is the power it gives managers to adjust and modify their team structure instantly.
-Modern business phone systems have numerous key features beyond simple voice communication.
+Modern business phone systems have numerous advanced features beyond simple voice communication.

 Here are some beneficial ways to structure your sales or support teams.